albertwidi/go-project-example/README.md

 This is an example for Go project.

-The motivaition of this project is for me to learn and widen my limited knowledge about programming, project design, and concepts implementation.
+The motivation behind this project is for me to learn and widen my limited knowledge about programming, project design, and concepts implementation.
 In this project, we will try to implement business logic/flow into Go program for various use-cases.

-Some of them might not follow existing specs/standards, feel free to open an issue, and please let me know.
+Some of them might not follow existing specs/standards, feel free to open issues, and please let me know.

 ## The Project